-- 1. With the cursor inside the effective display area, roll the wheel to show "TARGET DATA & ACQ" or "ACQ" in the guidance box. - 2.
+- 1. With the cursor inside the effective display area, roll the wheel to show "ARP TARGET DATA & ACQ" in the guidance box. - 2.
 Roll the trackball to place the cursor on the target you want to acquire. - 3.
 Push the left button to acquire the target.